QabasAK/2SAT-Solver/README.md

-# 2SAT Solver using Tarjan's Algorithm
+# 2SAT Solver using Tarjan's SCC Algorithm
 A **C++** implementation of a 2-SAT solver.
 It constructs an **implication graph** from the 2-SAT clauses and uses **Tarjan's Algorithm** to find Strongly Connected Components (SCCs).

 ### Overview